How ADHD can affect your sleep

 A great first step is practicing better sleep hygiene, or good habits that help you sleep better.
 Some things to try:

 These are effective ways to promote healthy sleep habits in general.
 But can they help people with ADHD?
-A study about sleep hygiene and kids with ADHD showed that improving sleep hygiene improved their quality of life and ADHD symptoms with regular practice.14
+A study about sleep hygiene and kids with ADHD showed that improving sleep hygiene improved their quality of life and ADHD symptomsopens in a new tab with regular practice.

 If you take stimulant medication for ADHD and you feel it might be causing sleep problems, talk to your prescriber.
 This isn’t a universal problem for people with ADHD.
 Some people find that their sleep actually improves after they start stimulant treatment for ADHD.